sd2beatles/MySQL-recipe-in-English-/chapter_8.md

 ```

-method 2) create a similar table
+method 2) create the similar table
 ```sql
 WITH mst_id_labels AS(
      SELECT 1 AS device_id , 'PC' AS device_name